IMIO/collective.datagridcolumns/README.rst

 requirement, even by dependency.

 If you have already jQueryUI (autocomplete or datepicker) behaviour in your Plone site, you are already ok.

-If you need it, take a look at `collective.jqueryui.autocomplete`__ (or read it's documentation page to understand how cover this need).
+If you don't, take a look at `collective.jqueryui.autocomplete`__ (or read it's documentation page to understand how cover this need).

 __ http://plone.org/products/collective.jqueryui.autocomplete

+Keep in mind that the standard way of providing jQueryUI support to Plone is by using `collective.js.jqueryui`__

+__ plone.org/products/collective.js.jqueryui

 Authors
 =======